'We're hiring': Local employers feeling the strain unfilled jobs are putting on their businesses

 And there may be an intangible in play as well.
 After spending months at home with a tight circle of family, some people may have discovered they need a better balance in their work and home lives.
 Or they don’t need to work quite as much to have what they really need.

-This month, The Sun Chronicle asked area employers and workers in a number of fields to describe what the new environment of working life has been like.
+This month, we asked area employers and workers in a number of fields to describe what the new environment of working life has been like.

 Some said that they have tried offering higher wages and added benefits to little avail.
 One said his company had interviewed applicants for positions, made job offers and had them accepted, only to be “ghosted” by workers who never showed up for their first day.